Movie Quote Stuck in My Head: ‘Harvey’

 He’s been on my mind this past week.
 For some who knew him, the day after Memorial Day will always be the reminder of his death, its anniversary of sorts.
 Yesterday was May 29, three years to the day.
 I looked through email conversations between us and at notes I scribbled during that June 2011 training session in Fort Lauderdale.

-Tweeted with all due discretion, sir.
+Tweeted at the time with all due discretion, sir.

 A few months after Stanke’s death, I accepted a full-time position with CBSSports.com.
 I was lucky to have his recommendation, in the voice of another editor who vouched for Stanke’s support for me being added full time for another remote editing team.
 Upon going back to Fort Lauderdale, the office wasn’t the same without him.
 Anyone who worked there could tell you that.
 But on the wall, not far from the desk that displayed the Elwood P. Dodd quote, was a lovely tribute to the man.
-I’m a better editor for having worked with him for even so brief a time, and a better man, I’d like to think, for having engaged in conversations with him, before and after meeting him in person.
+I’m a better editor for having worked with him for even so brief a time, and a better person, I’d like to think, for having engaged in conversations with him, before and after meeting him in person.

 Time to wrap this up.
 Sorry it’s so long, Stanke, but I didn’t have enough time to make it shorter, or better.
 I could have used an editor for this one, a cagey veteran.
 I used a lot of words, and I still left a lot of great stories on the table.